The House of Lords

-There was little immediate support for the government?s proposals.
+There was little immediate support for the government's proposals.
 155 Labour MPs signed a motion calling for wholly or substantially elected second chamber.
-Newspapers reported Tory MPs as characterising the proposals as an ?insult to democracy.?
-Senior Conservatives were said to be considering aligning themselves with Labour and Liberal Democrat MPs in support of a ?more democratic? chamber, despite their party?s past defence of hereditary legislators.
-Tories accuse the Prime Minister of wanting a second chamber composed of ?cronies.?
+Newspapers reported Tory MPs as characterising the proposals as an "insult to democracy."
+Senior Conservatives were said to be considering aligning themselves with Labour and Liberal Democrat MPs in support of a "more democratic" chamber, despite their party's past defence of hereditary legislators.
+Tories accuse the Prime Minister of wanting a second chamber composed of quot;cronies."

 A opinion poll conducted the week after the report was published suggested 70 percent support for an elected Senate to replace the Lords.
 The government is allowing 3 months for consultation on its proposals.
 The report, called, Completing the Reform is available from the national archives.